Documenting the American South Logo

 Revision history:

-2005-06-05, Natalia Smith finished TEI-conformant encoding and final proofing.
+2008-12-08, Kristin Shaffer finished TEI-conformant encoding and final proofing.

 Source(s):

-Title of sound recording: Oral History Interview with Larry and Betty Kelley, December 9, 1999.
+Title of recording: Oral History Interview with Larry and Betty Kelley, December 9, 1999.
 Interview K-0511.
 Southern Oral History Program Collection (#4007)

 Title of series: Series K. Southern Communities.
 Southern Oral History Program Collection (K-0511)

-Author: Rob Amberg and Charles Thompson
+Author: Charles Thompson

 Title of transcript: Oral History Interview with Larry and Betty Kelley, December 9, 1999.
 Interview K-0511.
 Southern Oral History Program Collection (#4007)